joker1007/slides/rubykaigi2019/slides.md

 Applicative Functor can not express multiple dependent effects.

-For example, a calculations that may fail depends on whether past calculations succeeded or failed.
+For example, a calculations that may fail depends on whether previous calculations succeeded or failed.

 In such cases, Monad is useful.